gvwilson/thirdbit/src/fiction/in-heck/index.md

 Another rustle ran through the circle of bots.
 "No.
-Your companion is already in a secure location under Central's control.
+Your companion is already in a secure location controlled by Consensus.
 Retrieval will not be possible without stealth.
 We must prepare you."